Chart Color Schemes

 Burleigh Waters's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Burleigh Waters residents have a relatively positive health status, with common conditions seen across all ages.
+Burleigh Waters residents exhibit relatively positive health outcomes, with common conditions seen across both young and old age groups.

-Approximately 8,274 residents have private health cover, about 54% of the total population.
-The most prevalent medical conditions are arthritis (8.6%) and mental health issues (6.6%).
-About 71.3% of residents report no medical ailments, compared to 0% in the rest of Queensland.
-As of the latest data (20XX), 19.3% of residents are aged 65 and over (2,946 people).
-Health outcomes among seniors are above average, similar to those of the general population.
+Approximately 54% (~8,274 people) have private health cover.
+The most prevalent medical conditions are arthritis (8.6%) and mental health issues (6.6%), while 71.3% report no medical ailments, compared to 0% in the rest of Queensland.
+The area has 19.3% (2,946 people) residents aged 65 and over, with seniors' health outcomes being above average, similar to the general population's profile.

 Frequently Asked Questions - Health